hfeiss/campingreservations/README.md

 > LargeTentOver9x12 •
 > SmallTent

 In addition to the reservations, relational databases of campground information are also available for download.
+One can extract another 50 attributes for every `FacilityID`.

 # Exploratory Analysis